gravitational/teleport/rfd/0109-opsgenie-plugin.md

 ## Scope

-### Phase 1

-The plugin will be run as a standalone application similar to the existing Pagerduty plugin differing only in that it will be part of the Teleport binary.

-### Phase 2

-The plugin will follow the 'hosted' operations model and will at that point be possible to run as part of the Auth server directly or as a standalone application.
+The plugin will be able to run standalone or alongside other services as part of the new plugin_service.
+The plugin will support auto-approval similar to PagerDuty plugin.

 ## Success criteria